sfreemire/IP_MAP_Calculator/README.md

 # IP_MAP_Calculator

-IP Networking CGNAT MAP Parameter Calculator
+IP Networking Stateless MAP Parameter Calculator

+# Purpose

+Calculate IPv4 sharing and port allocations for stateless "Mapping of Address and Port" as described in RFC7599 (MAP-T) and
+RFC7597 (MAP-E).

 ## Dependencies